amjadmajid/datasets-for-multimodal-training/README.md

-# Datasets for Robotic Multimodal Model Training
+# Datasets and Simulators for Robotic Multimodal Model Training

 Below is a curated selection of the most-used & recent **robot-centric data sets that power generative-AI research in robotics**.
 The table lists each data set’s year, scope and scale, and—crucially—the licence that governs redistribution or commercial use.
 This should let you pick a corpus whose terms match your project (e.g., Apache 2.0 or CC-BY for commercial reuse vs. “research-only” agreements).